wcarc-on/wcarc-site/minutes/minutes200610.md

 Rick, VE3CVG, reported that the web site is up to date - with the minutes.
-He and Ken, VA3KA, are waiting to hear about the requested grant to support the D-Star project.
+He and Ken, VA3KA, are waiting to hear about the requested grant to support the D-STAR project.
 They have a number of radios converted for the 902 MHz band, two receivers for the repeaters.
 Rick has a repeater controller on hand.